crystalice-dev/ZAIRE/CENTRAL_HUB/README.md

 * Remote connection && communication.
 * Sends mac addr of helmets in the 'MESH'.
 * Share helmet's walkie mac address for walkie-talkie.

-This example need at least two ESP devices:

-## How to use example

-### Configure the project